muratk5n/thirdwave/en/README.md

 Someone needs to look into that Roth IRA trick Focker pulled off to evade taxes.

-People in this Paypal mafia are bizarre self-serving weirdos
+People in this Paypal mafia are bizarre self-serving weirdos.

 ---